mandykoh/prism/README.md

 `prism` aims to become a set of utilities for practical colour management and conversion in pure Go.

+`prism` currently implements:

-`prism` currently implements encoding/decoding linear colour from sRGB, Adobe RGB, Pro Photo RGB, and Display P3 encodings with optional fast LUT-based conversion, and conversion to and from CIE xyY, CIE XYZ, and CIE Lab.
-Chromatic adaptation in XYZ space between different white points is also supported.
+* Encoding/decoding linear colour from sRGB, Adobe RGB, Pro Photo RGB, and Display P3 encodings
+* Optional fast LUT-based conversion
+* Conversion to and from CIE xyY, CIE XYZ, and CIE Lab
+* Chromatic adaptation in XYZ space between different white points
+* Extracting metadata (including ICC profile) from JPEG files

+Still missing:

-`prism` does not yet support detection/extraction/embedding of tagged colour profiles in images, conversions between arbitrary ICC profiles, nor CMYK.
+* Embedding of tagged colour profiles in image
+* Exposing colour data from ICC profiles (to enable conversions between arbitrary profiles)
+* CMYK support

 See the [API documentation](https://pkg.go.dev/github.com/mandykoh/prism) for more details.